17 Fruit Crops That Grow in Shade

 The fruits are excellent eaten fresh but are also very popular for cooking, canning, jams, and jellies.
 The showy spring-blooming flowers are reason enough to grow a cherry tree!

 If you live in a cooler climate zone, Morello cherry would be a great choice.
-These trees are tolerant of some shade, particularly in warmer climates.
+These fruit crops are tolerant of shade, particularly in warmer climates.

 If you want to grow a cherry tree, but a full-sized 20-foot tree is just too much, you can keep the Morello cherry tree heavily pruned.
 Pruning is useful to not only control the height, but increase air flow, remove any dead or diseased branches, and improve accessibility.